openebs/website/website/src/blogs/how-to-deploy-a-cassandra-cluster-ring-on-kubernetes-openebs.md

 `apiVersion: apps/v1beta2` API group and version is introduced 1.8 release.

-`replicas: 3`, i’m starting with 3 replicas and will increase later.
+`replicas: 3`, I’m starting with 3 replicas and will increase later.

-`image: gcr.io/google-samples/cassandra:v12` is the latest image available at the time I&#8217;ve tested.
+`image: gcr.io/google-samples/cassandra:v12` is the latest image available at the time I've tested.

-`volume.beta.kubernetes.io/storage-class: openebs-cassandra` i’m using a predefined OpenEBS storage class.
+`volume.beta.kubernetes.io/storage-class: openebs-cassandra` I’m using a predefined OpenEBS storage class.
 You can modify it separately.

 #### Create a Cassandra Headless Service

 To be able to have a simple discovery of the Cassandra seed node we need to create a “headless” service.
 If you view the `cassandra-service.yaml`file, you will notice that `clusterIP` is set to None.
-This will allows us to use KubeDNS for the Pods to discover the IP address of the Cassandra seed.
+This will allow us to use KubeDNS for the Pods to discover the IP address of the Cassandra seed.

     ubuntu@ip-172–23–1–236:~/openebs/k8s/demo/cassandra$ cat cassandra-service.yaml
      apiVersion: v1